Over the course of my life, I’ve grown accustomed to a certain type of social exchange when introducing myself:

 Asking about my patients’ cultural backgrounds opens up new ground even if they are in the most dire of situations.
 For this reason, I usually ask them “Where are you from?” as part of my interview.
 Obviously, it’s important to have the maximum amount of information needed to gauge each person’s physical capabilities.
 However, when I ask them about their origins, my patients tend to relax.
 Another door has opened–they can talk to me about something more personal.

 I live in South Florida which is considered a cultural melting pot.
 Everyone knows that this region of the U.S. has a large Latin American community, but South Florida is also home to many Russian, Romanian, Finnish, and Haitian communities.
 When I meet people at work, I’m always intrigued by stories of their homelands.
-When I say, “Tell me about where you’re from,” I’m giving people the reigns to momentarily steer the conversation away from their worries.
-My intent is to help them relax and forget about their ailments and help them open up to me, a complete stranger, visiting them in their most vulnerable moments.
+When I say, “Tell me about where you’re from,” I give people the reigns to momentarily steer the conversation away from their worries.
+I help them to forget about their ailments and help them open up to me, a complete stranger, visiting them in their most vulnerable moments.

 Empathy is Key